 Capri is a beautiful place sure to steal your heart as well.
 There are so many things to see and do on this small Italian island that you could stay busy for months!

 While many people make day trips to Capri, we highly recommend spending a few days here so you can see the island and not feel rushed.
 It’s genuinely one of the most romantic places in the world!

 No matter how much time you have, when you visit Capri Island, you will see why I love it so much!

 Let’s dive into all that you need to know to have a great trip to the Island of Capri!

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 Getting to Capri

-Honestly, getting to Capri will be a little different depending on where you are staying.
-We hopped on a high speed train from Rome to Naples and then grabbed a Naples to Capri ferry.
+Honestly, getting to Capri will be slightly different depending on where you are staying.
+We hopped on a high-speed train from Rome to Naples and then grabbed a Naples to Capri ferry.

-Of course, if you are on the Amalfi Coast you can also easily go from Sorrento to Capri as well.
+Of course, if you are on the Amalfi Coast, you can also quickly go from Sorrento to Capri as well.

 Once you reach Capri, the ferry will dock in Marina Grande.
 Marina Grande is the main port of Capri and is located north of the main town of Capri.